 - Data generally of a higher quality and removes legibility issues

 - Data is easy to archive and satisfy audit requirements

-There is one template for the seven interfaces we currently use to capture all the data we need to maintain the members records.
+There is a spreadsheet for the seven interfaces we currently use to capture all the data we need to maintain the active members records: